plewczynski/looper/README.md

 To consult about bugs and other issues with the code, please contact

 Wayne Dawson
-Laboratory of Functional and Structural Genomeics Center of New Technologies
+Laboratory of Functional and Structural Genomeics
+Center of New Technologies
 University of Warsaw
 Banacha 2C, 02-098 Warsaw

 email: w.dawson@cent.uw.edu.pl

-* Repo owner or admin

-Wayne Dawson
+* Repo owner/developer: Wayne Dawson
-* Other community or team contact

 ### Legal notice ###